SudhirRathore/SudhirRathore/README.md

 - 👋 Hi, I’m @SudhirRathore
 - 👀 I’m interested in Python, R, SQL
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Data Analysis
+- 💞️ I’m looking to collaborate on Data Science Porjects
-- 📫 How to reach me Sudhirpsrathore4@gmail.com
+- 📫 How to reach me: Sudhirpsrathore4@gmail.com

 <!---
 SudhirRathore/SudhirRathore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.